 So, what are some of the benefits of unplugging from tech on a regular basis?
-Thankfully, there's a lot of research on the subject to let us know exactly what's what.
-That said, though, it's also important to remember that what is feasible for you might not work for others, and vice-versa.
+Thankfully, there's a lot of research on the subject to let you know exactly what's what.
+It's also important to remember that what is feasible for you might not work for others, and vice-versa.
 And that's OK!
-We all have our own obligations and uses for technology.
-The key is finding what boundaries work for you so you can find the balance that works best for your own life.
+But knowing what good can come from leaving your phone to charge while you take a walk, say, might encourage you to do it a little more often.

-In a study from the University of Maryland, researchers discovered that when students unplugged from technology, they reported an improved quality of life.
-In the context of this study, an "improved quality of life" meant that study participants spent more time with friends and family, got more frequent exercise, and even cooked more often and ate healthier foods.
+OK, that sounds like a lot, but hear the science out: In a 2011 study from the University of Maryland, researchers discovered that when students unplugged from technology, they reported an improved quality of life.
+In the context of this study, that meant that study participants spent more time with friends and family, got more frequent exercise, and even cooked more often and ate healthier foods.
 How did all of these lovely changes occur?
-Less time spent on their phones gave them the "free" time to spend elsewhere!
+Less time spent on their phones gave them the "free" time to spend elsewhere.
+A 2017 study in International Journal of Health & Addiction identifies increased use of technology as one of the big threats to mental health for adults right now, so if you feel like switching off, you may reap unexpected benefits.

 Unplugging After Work Helps You Recharge